oracle/graal/docs/tools/insight/Insight-Manual.md

 puts("Ruby: Hooks are ready!")
 ```

-Launch a Node.js application and instrument it with the Ruby script:
+Launch a Node.js program and instrument it with the Ruby script:

 ```bash
 ./bin/node --js.print --experimental-options --polyglot --insight=source-tracing.rb agent-fib.js